 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGNR6500 compare to generators of similar power (between 6000 and 7000 W).

-• As for its weight, the Dewalt DXGNR6500 weighs only 165 pounds, making it one of the lighter generators in the 6000-7000 rated wattage category.
-If weight matters to you, one of the champions in this power range is the Pulsar PGDA70BiSCO with only 118 pounds.
+• In terms of its dry weight, the Dewalt DXGNR6500 stands at only 165 lbs, meaning that is one of the lighter devices of the 6000-7000 rated wattage category If you are concerned by weight, one of the champions in the above-mentioned power range is the Pulsar PGDA70BiSCO, with a dry weight of just 118 pounds.

 Price comparison

-As you can see from this interactive chart, when compared to other 6000-7000W generators, the Dewalt DXGNR6500 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 6000-7000W generators, the Dewalt DXGNR6500 is on the average side of the price range.

 The bottom line